GabeScott/standard-works-vault/General Conference/1995 April - The Light within You.md

 # The Light within You

-*By Gordon B. Hinckley - President of the Church*
+By President Gordon B. Hinckley - *President of the Church*

 *Given in the April session of the 1995 General Conference*